wyattmcdonnell/academic-kickstart/content/authors/admin/_index.md

   url: "https://10xgenomics.com"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a computational immunologist and technologist at [10x Genomics](https://10xgenomics.com).
-I'm interested in impactful work that improves human health.
+bio: I'm a computational immunologist by training, and found my way into biotechnology as an inventor and technologist along the way.
+I'm interested in impactful work that improves human health by harnessing human adaptive immunity.

 interests:
 - Antibodies